 A mock access token validator is a special access token validator type used for development or testing purposes.

-It accepts arbitrary tokens without validating whether a trusted source issued them.
+A mock access token validator accepts arbitrary tokens without validating whether a trusted source issued them.
 This approach allows a developer or tester to make bearer token-authenticated requests without first setting up an authorization server.

-Mock access tokens are formatted as plain-text JSON objects using standard JWT claims.
+Mock access tokens are formatted as plain-text JSON objects using standard JSON web token (JWT) claims.

-Always provide the Boolean active claim when creating a mock token.
+Always provide the boolean active claim when creating a mock token.
 If this value is true, the token is accepted.
 If this value is false, the token is rejected.